Air Conditioner Repair Checklist

 - Making your system stop working more quickly

-We propose installing new flat filters once a month, and creased filters every three months.
+We propose installing new flat filters once a month, and pleated filters every three months.

-If you can’t recall when you last installed a new one, switch off your equipment completely and pull out the filter.
+If you can’t recall when you last replaced your filter, switch off your equipment completely and pull out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It might also be situated in a connected filter holder or wall-mounted return air grille.

 Angle the filter up to the light.
 If you see a lot of dust, you should get a new one.